-Currently in Tasmania, the management of dogs and their welfare is achieved via the Animal Welfare (Dog) Regulations 2016 and the Dog Control Regulations 2021.
-These Regulations are underpinned by the Dog Control Act 2000.
+Currently in Tasmania, the management of dogs and their welfare is legislated under the Animal Welfare Act 1993, Animal Welfare (Dog) Regulations 2016 and the Dog Control Act 2000.

 There are also guidelines available to help inform businesses and the public on their obligations under the legislation: